 The process of computing the gift tax payable begins with ascertaining the amount of taxable gifts in the current reporting calendar year.
 In order to find the amount of taxable gifts, it is first necessary to value all gifts made.
 If appropriate, the gift is then split.
 Annual exclusions and marital and charitable deductions are then applied.
 An example computation will illustrate the process.

-Assume a single donor in the last month of 2013 makes certain outright gifts: $160,000 to his son, $125,000 to his daughter, $8,000 to his grandson, and $25,000 to The College for Financial Planning (a charity) for a total of $318,000).
+Assume a single donor in the last month of 2015 makes certain outright gifts: $160,000 to his son (full $14,000 annual exclusion), $125,000 to his daughter (full $14,000 annual exclusion), $8,000 to his grandson (only $8,000 annual exclusion due to amount of the gift), and $25,000 to The College for Financial Planning (a charity) (full $14,000 annual exclusion) for a total of $318,000).